SyDe 312 - Applied Linear Algebra

 D. Lay, Linear Algebra and its applications, Addison-Wesley, 4th Edition, 2012

 This is the course text.
 It has many worked problems as examples and a comprehensive collection of exercises for practice.
 It is a good textbook and worth buying.
-5th edition is now available - assigned problem numbers are from the 4th edition.
+Assigned problem numbers are from the 4th edition.
+Other editions are ok too.

 B. Bradie, A Friendly Introduction to Numerical Analysis, Prentice-Hall, 2006